 American Film Melodrama

 Film scholar Linda Williams calls melodrama “the fundamental mode of popular American moving pictures.”
 Following her argument, this seminar suggests that to study American film melodrama is to deepen our understanding of American cinema’s aesthetic and affective expressions at the levels of both pathos and thrilling sensation.
 Melodrama has been theorized as a site of excess and containment, fantasy and desire, identification and heightened emotionalism, capable of doing ideological critique as much as arousing viewer pleasure.
-With origins in “blood and thunder” spectacles of European theater in the late nineteenth- and early twentieth-centuries, melodrama came to fruition on the screen in the action serials and passionate epics of the silent era.
+With origins in eighteenth- and nineteenth-century European theater, melodrama came to fruition on the American screen in the action serials and passionate epics of the silent era.
 The term is perhaps most associated with the family dramas and "woman's films" of Classical Hollywood, including sentimental “weepies,” stories of “fallen women” and mother/daughter relationships, and Gothic romances.
 We will look at these different examples from Marxist, feminist, and psychoanalytic approaches, as well as in the contexts of genre and American culture.
 Yet, as melodrama never disappeared, we will consider how the definition of the term has expanded further through art cinema, black-family melodrama, male action films, queer cinema, and television seriality.